 Sales is a results-based profession.
 Setting up achievable goals in Membrain helps you focus on what's important and monitor your progress as you work towards these goals.

-With Membrains Goal editor, you can setup goals for yourself, assign overall sales goals for your teams, as well as apply other key metrics that will help motivate everyone to reach their targets.
+With Membrain's Goal setting feature, you can set up goals for individual sales representatives, assign sales goals for the whole team, as well as apply other key metrics that will help motivate everyone to reach their targets.